ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Conclusion

-Virtual threads are intended for developing high-throughput concurrent applications when a programmer has access to millions of units of concurrency that have the well-known _Thread_ class.
+Virtual threads are designed for developing high-throughput concurrent applications, when a programmer can create millions of units of concurrency with the well-known _Thread_ class.
 Virtual threads are intended to replace platform threads in those applications that spend most of their time blocked on I/O operations.

 To summarize, these design features make virtual streams effective in these situations:

 * virtual threads are _user-mode_ threads, so the overhead of their creation and _context switching_ is negligible
-* the Java core library has been refactored to make operations non-blocking
+* the Java core library has been refactored to make most of the operations non-blocking
 * the virtual thread stack is much smaller and dynamically resizable

 Java _virtual threads_ are a solution to achieve the same level of throughput that Golang is already demonstrating with its _goroutines_.
-Considerable work has been done in the Java core library to make it compatible with virtual threads.
+Considerable work has been done in the Java core library to make it compatible with virtual threads: refactored to make I/O and concurrent operations non-blocking, as well as getting rid of thread-local variables.
+Its code still behaves blocking, but from the perspective of the OS, no kernel thread is actually blocked.
 For your applications to benefit from using virtual threads, you need to follow known guidelines.
 Also, third-party dependencies used in your applications must be refactored by their owners or patched to become compatible with virtual threads.